nomadium/linzer/README.md

 Linzer is a Ruby library for [HTTP Message Signatures (RFC 9421)](https://www.rfc-editor.org/rfc/rfc9421.html).

+HTTP Message Signatures (RFC 9421) describes a mechanism for creating, encoding, and verifying digital signatures or message authentication codes over components of an HTTP message.

 ## Install

 Add the following line to your `Gemfile`: